Photo of chef Julia Child at a table with copper pots and pans.

 New Wildflowers Exhibit at Yountville Facility

-The original version of the Napa Valley Museum’s Julia Child exhibition, “France is a Feast: The Photographic Journey of Paul and Julia Child,” debuted in 2017 at its Yountville facility, which will continue presenting shows.
+The original version of the Napa Valley Museum’s Julia Child exhibition, “France is a Feast: The Photographic Journey of Paul and Julia Child,” debuted in 2017 at its Yountville facility, which will continue.
 From mid-February to mid-July, the Yountville museum is presenting a fascinating exhibition, “Sophie Alstrom Mitchell – Wildflowers of Napa Valley,” of watercolors a longtime St. Helena resident created between 1882 and 1888.
-The museum will host an early-evening party on February 15th to celebrate the show.

 Info